Volunteering at Willmar Public Schools

 Note: If you are a current employee of Willmar Public Schools, you are already cleared to work in the District, so do not need to complete the volunteer background check.

 All volunteers must also read the Notice to School Volunteers.
-An electronic signature will be required at the end to ensure that each volunteer has read and understands these requirement under the Safe and Supportive Schools Act.
-This Act is widely known as the anti-bullying law, which was recently passed by the Minnesota legislature.
+An electronic signature will be required at the end to ensure that each volunteer has read and understands these requirements under the Safe and Supportive Schools Act.
+This Act is widely known as the anti-bullying law passed by the Minnesota legislature.

 The Act requires public schools to adopt a written policy to prevent and prohibit bullying and to discuss this policy with its volunteers.
 As a past school volunteer or new volunteer, we are notifying you of our new policy #514 Bullying Prohibition.
-In the hopes that you wish to continue to volunteer, we also are inviting you to attend training sessions on the policy that we will be conducting with students and/or staff members.
-If you are interested in attending these training sessions, please contact Linda Bahe at firstname.lastname@example.org or 320-214-6500.
-Mrs. Bahe is our Primary Contact Person with respect to this policy.
+In the hopes that you wish to continue to volunteer, we are also inviting you to attend training sessions on the policy that we will be conducting with students and/or staff members.
+If you are interested in attending these training sessions, please contact Adam Gregory at firstname.lastname@example.org or 320-214-6500.
+Mr. Gregory is our Primary Contact Person with respect to this policy.

 What Conduct is Prohibited?